mojotech/scrivener/README.md

 The primary use for Scrivener is the pagination of Ecto queries.
 For more information, see [Scrivener.Ecto](https://github.com/drewolson/scrivener_ecto).

+## Low Maintenance Warning

+This library is in low maintenance mode, which means the author is currently only responding to pull requests and breaking issues.

 ## Related Libraries

 * [Scrivener.Ecto](https://github.com/drewolson/scrivener_ecto) paginate your Ecto queries with Scrivener